Research Interests: British Imperial & Commonwealth History; History of Modern China; Global & Imperial History; Metropole-Colonial Dynamics;

 Prior to that, I obtained a BA in History with First-Class Honours at Somerville College, University of Oxford.
 Under the supervision of Dr. Helena Lopes, I wrote my undergraduate dissertation "Twenty-five percent ‘Macao’d’ already?”: Emotion and analogical reasoning in the Governor-Whitehall relationship during the 1967 Hong Kong riots", on the use of emotion and analogies by British policymakers during the 1967 Hong Kong riots.
 This thesis was awarded the Robert Herbert Memorial Prize for the best thesis on British Imperial and Commonwealth History by the FHS History Board of Examiners at the University of Oxford.

 I have worked as a Graduate Research Assistant to Professor Jennifer Altehenger, Jessica Rawson Fellow in Modern Asian History & Associate Professor of Chinese History at the University of Oxford, and was awarded the Catherine Hughes Award (Margaret Thatcher Scholarship Trust, Somerville College) for a fully funded archival project assessing material recently donated by Baroness Shirley Williams to Somerville College.
-I have also worked as a History Aptitude Test (HAT) marker for the Faculty of History, and as a Graduate Admissions Assistant for Oxford Undergraduate Admissions in History & Joint Schools at Somerville College.
+I have also worked as an interviewer for Oxford Undergraduate Admissions in History & Joint Schools at Somerville College, and as a History Aptitude Test (HAT) marker for the Faculty of History.

 English (native/bilingual proficiency), Cantonese (native/bilingual proficiency), Mandarin (full professional proficiency)